Subdomain Finder

 Does this show every subdomain?

 No. It shows hostnames that have appeared in certificate transparency data.
-It is useful, but it is not a complete replacement for DNS enumeration or direct DNS analysis.

 Why are some entries no longer active?